Navy ship fires warning shots at Iranian boats - CNN Video

 Navy ship fires warning shots at Iranian boats

-Iranian vessels approached a US Navy ship near the Strait of Hormuz in five separate instances at high rates of speed.
-The US Navy ship fired warning shots, the official said.
+Iranian boats approached a US Navy ship near the Strait of Hormuz in five separate instances at high rates of speed.
+The US Navy ship fired warning shots, according to US Defense officials.

 Source: CNN